aliaks-ei/data-structures/README.md

 # Data structures on Javascript

-Implementation of the data structures on Javascript
+A collection of the most famous data structures implemented in Javascript